Thiruvananthapuram–Chennai Mail: Interesting facts

 It is the only daily train from Chennai to the South which does not have a halt at both Arakkonam Junction and Jolarpettai.

 The train was made to run via Irugur Podanur line due to single line constraints at Coimbatore Junction, later it was restored via Coimbatore Junction in 2014.
 This is the fastest train as 12623 between MAS - CBE and MAS - ERN.
-The train is meant for achieving its maximum speed between Katpadi and Salem Junction.
+The train is meant for achieving its maximum speed between Katpadi and Basin Bridge Junction.

 Conventional ICF coaches on the train were replaced by LHB coaches in January 2017.
-The train usually left from PF no: 5 of Chennai Central till 2018.
-Later when the maintenance got shifted to SA Division / CBE Base, Consequently, The train has untidy rakes and now leaves from PF 9 of Chennai Central.
+The train usually leaves from PF no: 5 or 9 from Chennai Central.
 This train is amongst the prestigious trains of the Southern Railway zone.